 University of New South Wales (UNSW)

 Studying abroad was the best experience of my life.
 Not only do you learn so much about yourself, but you get the opportunity to immerse yourself in an entirely different culture.
-I absolutely fell in love with everything about Australia.” –Mallory, Sydney Spring 2017
+I absolutely fell in love with everything about Australia.” – Former UNSW Participant

 Study alongside local Aussie and other international students at the University of New South Wales (UNSW), one of the top universities in Oceania and the world.
 With a premier communication and media program, you’ll explore Sydney’s thriving media scene and immerse yourself in university life in Australia.
 With the option to live on or off-campus, you’ll gain exposure to the country’s rich Aboriginal and European cultural roots and experience Sydney’s world-class restaurants, entertainment, nightlife, shopping, and outdoor activities.
 From the city to the beach to the classroom this program offers an unparalleled semester experience.
 Learn more about UNSW here.

-Courses are available in the most departments at UNSW including:
+Courses are available in most departments at UNSW including:

 - Public Relations & Marketing